UMAprotocol/UMIPs/UMIPs/umip-178.md

 ## Summary (2-5 sentences)

 This UMIP proposes adding the Across Bond Token (ABT) for use as collateral in UMA contracts.
-ABT implements custom transfer logic, permitting Across to realise a permissioned set of HubPool proposers, thereby reducing the "proposal attack surface" of Across.
+ABT inherits directly from a standard WETH9 implementation, and wraps the transferFrom() function to apply custom transfer logic.
+This permits Across to realise a permissioned set of HubPool proposers, thereby reducing the "proposal attack surface" of Across.
+All other ERC20 functions are completely standard.

 ## Motivation